-Get your latest lab values for TSH, Free T3 and Free T4 from your doctor.
-You may have been told that these numbers were “normal”, but sometimes when these numbers are on the outskirts of normal, your metabolic rate may still be impaired making it more difficult for you to burn calories.
+Get your latest lab values for TSH, Free T3, and Free T4 from your doctor.
+You may have been told that these numbers were “normal,” but sometimes when these numbers are on the outskirts of normal, your metabolic rate may still be impaired, making it more difficult for you to burn calories.

-2. Consider The Type of Medication You Are Taking
+2. Consider the Type of Medication You Are Taking

-Some report more weight loss with T4/T3 combinations (Armour, Nature-Throid, compounded medications) versus T4 medications (Synthroid, Levoxyl, Tirosint) alone.
+Some report more weight loss with T4/T3 combinations (Armour*, Nature-Throid, compounded medications) versus T4 medications (Synthroid, Levoxyl, Tirosint) alone.
 T4 is a precursor to T3, but some individuals do not convert T4 to T3 properly, and the T3 component is the metabolically active one.

 3. Consider the Type of Diet You Are Eating

-I like to think about eating “real food”.
+Instead of eating processed and pre-made meals, I like to think about eating “real food”.
 If it wasn’t considered food 200 years ago, we probably shouldn’t be eating it now!

 After an initial week or two of withdrawal, your body will start to thank you.
-You will start noticing stomach aches, bloating, acid reflux and fatigue subside.
+You will start noticing stomach aches, bloating, acid reflux, and fatigue subside.
 You will also start to lose weight without trying.

 4. Consider Taking a Probiotic or Eating Fermented Foods